My nephew asked to play cards.

 One: if a five year old challenges you to a game of War, the odds are better than you would expect that it will be mercifully short.

-Two: The only way to win is to play a different game.
+Two: The other way to win is to play a different game.

 Source Code